-As detailed by the IRS, to help you identify a scam, remember that the IRS never will:
+As a reminder, the IRS never will:

 1) Call you about taxes you owe without first mailing you an official notice;